A Simple Strategy to Boost Your Profits While Limiting Your Risk

 And if the stock appreciates, then the trader gains from that as well.
 If the strike price is greater than their initial purchase price, the trader will be able to sell their position with a gain.
 They could even reinvest the profits into another covered call position.
 By repeating this process over time, large profits are possible.

-Editor’s Note: Does the market have you on edge?
+Editor’s Note: Does this volatile market have you on edge?
 Instead of worrying, why not profit from the uncertainty with “Mayhem Trades”…

 Our colleague Jim Pearce has developed an under-the-radar strategy to flip market mayhem into fast payouts.
 Want to learn more?
 Click here now.